neerajjain123/OCAJPDOC/amazon/co.md

 # 1. We Must have customer obession not the competitor obsession.
+# 2. Leaders start with the customer and work backwards.
+They work vigorously to earn and keep customer trust.
+Although leaders pay attention to competitors, they obsess over customers.

 Leaders start with the customer and work backward.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.